Mau-Physics/stochastic-diffusion-simulator/README.md

-# stochastic-diffusion-simulator
-A Python-based stochastic simulator for heat and particle diffusion in complex geometries (Wedges and Rings).
-Features analytical solutions, numerical modeling via Google Colab, and automated visual exports (.mp4/.gif).

 # Stochastic Diffusion Simulator: Wedges & Rings

 A high-performance stochastic simulator to model heat and particle diffusion in complex geometries.
 This project bridges theoretical physics with numerical modeling, providing visual and analytical insights into diffusion processes.